espressif/ESP8266_RTOS_SDK/docs/en/api-guides/build-system.rst

 - A top-level project Makefile.
 This Makefile set the ``PROJECT_NAME`` variable and (optionally) defines other project-wide make variables.
-It includes the core ``$(IDF_PATH)/make/project.mk`` makefile which implements the rest of the ESP-IDF build system.
+It includes the core ``$(IDF_PATH)/make/project.mk`` makefile which implements the rest of the ESP8266_RTOS_SDK build system.

 - "sdkconfig" project configuration file.
-This file is created/updated when "make menuconfig" runs, and holds configuration for all of the components in the project (including esp-idf itself).
+This file is created/updated when "make menuconfig" runs, and holds configuration for all of the components in the project (including ESP8266_RTOS_SDK itself).
 The "sdkconfig" file may or may not be added to the source control system of the project.

 - Optional "components" directory contains components that are part of the project.
-A project does not have to contain custom components of this kind, but it can be useful for structuring reusable code or including third party components that aren't part of ESP-IDF.
+A project does not have to contain custom components of this kind, but it can be useful for structuring reusable code or including third party components that aren't part of ESP8266_RTOS_SDK.

 - "main" directory is a special "pseudo-component" that contains source code for the project itself. "main" is a default name, the Makefile variable ``COMPONENT_DIRS`` includes this component but you can modify this variable (or set ``EXTRA_COMPONENT_DIRS``) to look for components in other places.